parkerlreed/Partools/README.md

 ========

-Everything requires yad, a much improved version of zenity.
+Some scripts require yad, a much improved version of zenity.
 You can get yad from https://code.google.com/p/yad/